Rural landscapes: Grace’s resting place

 Check out my coffeetable book, “Light and Lines: An Urban Landscape Portfolio”: http://bit.ly/LIGHTandLINES

-Natural landscapes: the pause before winter
+Natural landscapes: winter in the canyon

 Click/tap on the picture for a larger view.